Tiffany Mountain by Old Baldy + Freezeout Ridge via Winthrop / 蒂芬妮山

 Freezeout Ridge Trailhead

-At last, we drove through Winthrop at 8 AM to NF-37.
-The service road was bumpy below the pass but still doable in a compact car.
-Then we reached Freezeout Ridge Trailhead in under an hour.
+At last, we drove through Winthrop at 8 AM to Road 37.
+It was bumpy, but even more so below the pass, but still manageable in a small car.
+We reached Freezeout Ridge Trailhead in under an hour from the city.

-Soon, we made our way up the trail toward Whistler Pass.
-Then we went south on the North Summit Trail to Clark Peak at the first trail fork.
+Soon, we made our way up the trail toward Whistler Pass in the warm weather.
+At the first trail fork, we went south on the North Summit Trail to Clark Peak.
 Since it was close by, I decided to include the peak on the agenda at the last minute.

 Seeing Clark Peak